VideojogosLusofona/lp12017p2/README.md

 Messages
 --------
 * You moved WEST
-* You were attacked by a Demon and lost 5 HP
+* You were attacked by an NPC and lost 5.3 HP

 What do I see?
 --------------